-Creating the optimal grow room environment is a critical aspect of your operation, yet designing the ideal HVAC system and getting all the details right is hard.
-The design of a grow room HVAC system involves much more than deciding on system components; it’s about ensuring that the system is well-suited to the rigorous environmental requirements of a grow room while providing optimal efficiency.
+Creating the optimal grow room environment is a critical aspect of your commercial operation, yet designing the ideal HVAC system and getting all the details right is hard.
+Commercial grow room HVAC design involves much more than deciding on system components; it’s about ensuring that the system is well-suited to the rigorous environmental requirements of a grow room while providing optimal efficiency.
 As a result, the HVAC design process is often characterized by many challenges.

 The great news is that some of the issues can be avoided with the right approach.
-In view of this, here are five top HVAC design challenges and some ways to address them.
+In view of this, here are five top commercial grow room HVAC design challenges and some ways to address them.

 Challenge #1: Not having enough HVAC design knowledge and experience to get the parameters right